 Bob Hope is not the greatest golfer who has ever played the game, but he might be the most enthusiastic.
 Since the 1920s he has been one of the sport’s great ambassadors.
 As he traversed the globe entertaining both black-tie audiences and battalions of scruffy soldiers, Hope made a second career of teeing it up with Presidents, Princes and the King-in fact he teamed with Arnold Palmer to win the pro-am portion of the Palm Springs Desert Classic in 1962.
-Three years later Hope took the reigns of that tournament and it has borne his name ever since.
-As the host of this sprawling party Hope has been a constant reminder that golf is meant to be enjoyed, his own glib observations notwithstanding.
+Three years later Hope took the reigns of that tournament, which donned his name – the Bob Hope Classic – from 1965 to 2011.

 "It's wonderful how you can start out with three strangers in the morning, play 18 holes and by the time the day is over you have three solid enemies."